frictionlessdata/datapackage/specs/fiscal-data-package.md

 ```

-# Dimension types
+## Dimension types

 This section provides guidance, and certain requirements, on the naming of dimension attributes.
-For example, if you have a column representing the name of an organisation, it should be modelled as a `title` attribute on an dimension with `dimensionType` of `entity`.
+For example, if you have a column representing the name of an organisation, it should be modeled as a `title` attribute on an dimension with `dimensionType` of `entity`.

-## Classification
+### Classification

 ```javascript
 "spending-classification": {